There are so many wonderful things to do in Panama City Beach, FL. Let me take you through my amazing few days there, to help you plan your trip.

 4. Go shopping at Pier Park

-Pier Park has so many cool shops.
+Pier Park has so many cool shops, over 120 in fact.
 I was determined not to buy anything when I went to go for a looksee but of course, a jumper from American Apparel later and another $40 out the bank account.

 Love the way Americans do their outdoor shopping malls.
 I felt like I was in a film set – especially with all the Christmas decorations that were hanging.
 Thanks to this mall, Panama City Beach shopping has plenty of choice.